harmonyrose/FGP/README.md

   * Delete Location

 ## Design Documentation
-Several types of diagrams describing the design of the ODHS Medicine Tracker, including sequence diagrams and use case diagrams, are available.
+Several types of diagrams describing the design of the FGP Software, including sequence diagrams and use case diagrams, are available.
 Please contact Dr. Polack for access.

 ## "localhost" Installation
 Below are the steps required to run the project on your local machine for development and/or testing purposes.